Chelysheva/RNA2HLA/README.md

 2) <sampleID>.ambiguity.txt - reports typing ambuigities (if more than one solution for an allele possible based on the expression and HLA databases);
 3) <sampleID>.expression.txt - RPKM expression of HLA;
 4) <sampleID>.HLAgenotype4digits.txt - 4 digital HLA type.

+## Limitation
+In the case of studying a particular population with prior knowledge of the low HLA allele diversity, RNA2HLA should not be used as a QC, but only as a convenient study-wide HLA-typing method.
+One can refer to the [Allele Frequency Net Database](http://allelefrequencies.net/pop6001a_gsb.asp) and discover HLA diversity of particular population through the interactive map.
+The populations with less than 50 of total known alleles should be considered as of low diversity.

 ## Version history
 1.0: initial tool